 If you tried Purple Pectin, how did it work for you?
 Would you like to submit an original, healthy recipe of your own for use on the website?
-Send me an e-mail or use a contact form to have your say.
+Send me an e-mail to have your say.

 One of the places I learned about Purple Pectin from is People's Pharmacy.
 By recommending this website I do not necessarily endorse all of the material found there or any resources referenced therein.